Sedimentation Dynamics of Bodies with Two Planes of Symmetry: Abstract

 \section{Abstract}

-Fluid inertia imparts rich dynamics to leaves falling from trees.
 We show that bodies with two planes of symmetry can display a range of behaviours even without inertia.
 Any such body supports a conserved quantity in its dynamics, and is either a settler, a drifter or a flutterer, depending only on its shape.
 At large time, settlers and drifters respectively fall vertically and obliquely, while flutterers rotate forever while executing intricate patterns.
-The dynamics of flutterers decouples into a periodic and a Floquet part with different time scales, giving periodicity or quasiperiodicity.
+The dynamics of flutterers decouples into a periodic and a Floquet part with different time scales, giving periodicity or quasi-periodicity.
 We design a set of bodies and use the boundary integral method to show that settlers, drifters and flutterers, all lie in this set.